 - Destiny Sets: A web app to track what gear you already have, organized per themes/seasons.

-Find all the essential apps and tools for Destiny 2 players on our dedicated page.
+You can find more essential apps and tools for Destiny 2 players on our dedicated page.

-Planets and game modes
+Activities: Planets and game modes

 The Director is the tool you’ll use to load into the different activities the game has to offer: